Heat Sink Cooling with a Porous Medium, ANSYS Fluent CFD Training

 Heat Sink Cooling Project description

-In this project, the fluid flow and heat transfer inside a porous medium is simulated.
+In this project, the fluid flow and heat transfer inside a porous medium is simulated by ANSYS Fluent software.
 This porous medium is in contact with a heat source and the whole setup acts as a heat sink.
 The energy model is activated and the RNG k-epsilon model with the use of standard wall function is exploited for fluid flow analysis.

 Geometry and mesh